Shaw Theatre: History of The Shaw Theatre

 In 1985, the theatre played host to stars from the rock and pop world rehearsing for the Live Aid concert.
 Notably, Queen rehearsed their legendary Live Aid set at the Shaw.

+After undergoing refurbishment in 1998, it was reopened by artistic director Mike Redwood in 2001 with an inaugural season including Chekov, Gogol and Snow White the Pantomime.
+The Shaw Theatre's policy was to present, as a receiving house, high-quality drama from funded regional theatre and independent theatre companies for short to medium length runs and short-term hires.
+The theatre was also in demand from New York City-based Broadway and off-Broadway producers.

 The theatre is now part of the four-star Pullman London St Pancras hotel operated by the large French hotel chain AccorHotels.
-It was originally known as the Library Theatre; its current name is in honour of George Bernard Shaw.
+It was renamed in honour of George Bernard Shaw, who lived locally in his later life.

-Library closure and refurbishment

-After the 1998 refurbishment it was reopened by Artistic director Mike Redwood in 2001 with an inaugural season including Chekov, Gogol and Snow White a Pantomime.
-The Shaw has 446 seats and two large foyers, four large dressing rooms for up to 60 people and extensive high quality backstage facilities which include a workshop space and laundry facilities.